Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 In contrast, teams are a group of individuals who work together to provide trading services to clients.
 Each real estate licensee on a team belongs to a brokerage and is supervised by its managing broker.
 Teams do not have the same licensing or reporting requirements as brokerages and must abide by their brokerage’s policies and procedures.

 BCFSA regularly receives complaints and inquiries from consumers and licensees about teams and team members, indicating a lack of awareness or confusion about the duties owed to clients by team members and the regulatory requirements linked to teams.
 This poses risks to consumers.

-The proposed Rule amendments will not substantially change the way consumers interact and work with real estate teams.
+The new Rules amendments will not substantially change the way consumers interact and work with real estate teams.
 Consumers will still be able to engage a real estate team to help them buy, sell, or lease property, just as they do now.
-The amendments are intended to improve transparency and help reduce confusion about teams that could result in increased risk to consumers.
+The amendments, effective April 1, 2023, are intended to improve transparency and help reduce confusion about teams that could result in increased risk to consumers.

-For instance, the proposed Rule amendments will require that:
+For instance, the Rules amendments will require that:

 - Real estate teams be composed of at least two licensed members;